-Verbal warning by Recreational Services staff.
+- Verbal warning by Recreational Services staff

-Expulsion from the Recreation Center for the remainder of the day
+- Expulsion from the Recreation Center for the remainder of the day

-Permanent expulsion from the Recreation Center.
+- Permanent expulsion from the Recreation Center

-If the Board of Review supports the action taken under the Conduct Policy, a prorated refund will be given from the time of the final decision to the end of the membership/service period.
+1. If the Board of Review supports the action taken under the Conduct Policy, a prorated refund will be given from the time of the final decision to the end of the membership/service period.

-October 2007 - Reviewed and approved by the UM Office of the General Counsel and the UM-Flint Recreational Services Advisory Board.
+10/07 Reviewed and approved by the UM Office of the General Counsel and the UM-Flint Recreational Services Advisory Board.

 Possessing, wearing, carrying or using firearms or any other dangerous weapons is prohibited on any property owned, leased or controlled by the University of Michigan, except by properly authorized law enforcement officers.